espruino/EspruinoDocs/devices/NRF52LL.md

 }
 ```

-Or the following will create a square wave on pin `D0`, with the inverse of the square wave on `D1`:
+Or the following will create a square wave on pin `D0`, with the inverse of the square wave on `D1` (GPIO):

 ```
 var ll = require("NRF52LL");